 Rounded shoulders can compromise our breathing.
 When we inhale deeply we naturally open up our chest and expand our ribcage.
 If the chest stays closed due to rounded shoulders our breathing is constrained.

 This suggests that while we may desire strong muscles and a certain look, we also need to be mindful of maintaining good posture and what it can do for us.
-Good posture is crucial for effective breathing and also for supporting the health of other organs.
+Of course, if getting GSP’s look tops all your other priorities, by all means go for it!
+Yet good posture is crucial for effective breathing and also for supporting the health of other organs.
 When our bodies are rounded from overbuilt trapezius or from reading our cell phones we are compressing the organs.
-But with good posture we provide them the space to function properly.
+With good posture we provide them the space to function properly.

 Top Three and Big Four